davebenson/doom4-walkthrough/README.md

 You will come upon a staggered The Possessed.
 After killing it, kill the remaining 4 weaklings.

+## Mission 0: Meet the Imp

+A quick cut-scene will play as the IMP scurries down from the rafters.
+Kill it, obviously (using the Shotgun).

 ## Mission 0: Fight: Blue Elevator Chamber

 You exit the anteroom to see 8?
 The Possessed worshipping an Orb.
 You can Glory Kill them if you need health or kill them en masse by shooting the barrel.